FrantisekSefcik/NNets/Proposal.md

 suffer from training problems because of instability and mode collapse.
 However, new and new approaches are developing, and nowadays we are able to generate photorealistic images from short text description.

+The paper [1] talks about training a deep convolutional generative adversarial net-work (DC-GAN) conditioned on text features.

-In [1] two neural networks were used, where the first layer creates an image with primitive shapes and colors according to text description, and the second layer creates a surprisingly realistic images.
+In [2] two neural networks were used, where the first layer creates an image with primitive shapes and colors according to text description, and the second layer creates a surprisingly realistic images.

 ![text_to_image](text_to_image1.png)

-To solve the problems with instability during the training process it's possible to use Multi-Scale Gradient Generative Adversarial Networks (NSG-GAN)[2].
+To solve the problems with instability during the training process it's possible to use Multi-Scale Gradient Generative Adversarial Networks (NSG-GAN)[3].
 This approach allows the flow of gradients from the discriminator to the generator at multiple scales.

 Another improvment of GANs are Conditional generative adversarial networks (cGAN).
 In GANs there is no way to control the types of images that are generated other than trying to figure out the complex relationship between the latent space input to the generator and the generated images.
-By conditioning the cGAN model on additional information it is possible to direct the data generation process, so we have better controll over the types of generated images.[3]
+By conditioning the cGAN model on additional information it is possible to direct the data generation process, so we have better controll over the types of generated images.[4]

 ## Datasets

 We identified several datasets with available data for our experiments.
 Datasets usually contains images with objects and theirs labels or text description.
 We will describe then more precisely below.

-- [COCO dataset](http://cocodataset.org/#home) (Common Objects in Contest) contains more than 200K labeled images, around 1.5 million object instances and 5 captions per image in average.
+- COCO dataset [5] (Common Objects in Contest) contains more than 200K labeled images, around 1.5 million object instances and 5 captions per image in average.

-- [Open images](https://storage.googleapis.com/openimages/web/index.html) is a huge dataset from Google with 9M images with huge diversity, often with complex scenes and several objects.
+- Open images [6] is a huge dataset from Google with 9M images with huge diversity, often with complex scenes and several objects.
 This dataset offers visual relationship annotation as well, indicating pairs of objects on the images, for example "beer on table".
 There are 329 relationship triplets with almost 400 000 samples.

-- [Flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) a dataset of 102 flower categories, where each class consist of between 40 and 258 images per class.
+- Flowers [7] a dataset of 102 flower categories, where each class consist of between 40 and 258 images per class.